 These shadow beasts are quite terrifying

 My other favorite part of Rime?
 The enemies.
 Though there are only two types of foe in the game, they are both equally memorable.
-The shadow beasts, who resemble cloaked people, are some of the game’s most terrifying foes.
-Initially, they flee from your mere presence, leading you into a false sense of security.
-The next time you meet, however, they suck the very soul from your body if you hang around them too long (if you try to use the boy’s voice to distract them, it comes out almost like a death rattle, which is quite unsettling).
-Only orbs of light can defeat them, but only temporarily.
+The shadow beasts, who resemble cloaked people, are absolutely terrifying.
+Initially, they flee from your mere presence, lulling you into a false sense of security.
+The next time you meet, however, they suck the very soul from your body if you hang around them too long.
+If you try to use the boy’s voice to distract them, it comes out almost like a death rattle; positively unsettling.
+Only orbs of light can defeat them, but they only do so temporarily.

-The giant bird, who shows up in the 2nd area of the title, is quite nerve wracking.
+The other main enemy, a giant bird that shows up in the 2nd area of the title, is superbly nerve wracking.
 He hangs in the air and as you run around the area, the screen gradually turns redder and redder as he prepares to swoop down and grab you.
 You’ll need to head for shade so the bird doesn’t see you, and only a lightning storm of your own creation can kill him outright.
 Both the bird and shadow beasts are uniquely creepy in their own way, and I loved how Rime used different, fun mechanics for the player to combat these dark creatures.

 Every area of Rime is quite expansive and memorable

-Rime‘s plot is something I feel will be remembered as divisive.
-I enjoyed heading to each new area of the island, seeing snippets of the boy’s backstory as he entered a new area, but Tequila Works purposefully tries to keep details as vague as possible.
+Rime‘s plot might interest some fans while alienating others.
+I personally enjoyed heading to each new area of the island, seeing snippets of the boy’s backstory as he entered a new area, but Tequila Works purposefully tries to keep details as vague as possible.
 You may enjoy this, you may not.

 There are optional keyholes that show you drawings that pertain to the boy’s upbringing and provides clues to his backstory, but even those can lead to more questions than answers.
 Friends you meet like the fox and other beings you encounter towards Rime‘s endgame (that I won’t spoil here) will bring you both joy and sadness, yet you will end the game not fully knowing who they were or why they helped the boy on his journey.
 The last area of Rime, and its epilogue, will throw everyone for a loop, causing you to exclaim “WTF?!” while tears steam down your face.